 To protect confidentiality, the samples are identifiable through the use of a code.
 Access to the data is restricted to biobank staff and is protected by a password.

-According to ethical and legal recommendations, the samples have been taken for analysis and biobanking after written donor informed consent, approved by the Ethical Committee of the Gaslini Institute.
+According to ethical and legal recommendations, the samples have been taken for analysis and biobanking after written donor informed consent, approved by the local Ethics Committee.

 The Biobank has developed and maintains procedures to guarantee that the cell lines are free of mycoplasma, bacteria, and fungi, during expansion, at the time of frozen storage, and after recovery from liquid nitrogen of the samples for distribution.